Uber rival Grab partners with driverless car firm in Singapore

 "There is no direct monetary funding (in nuTonomy)," a Grab representative said.
 "At this point, the partnership is focused on Singapore - though there may be other potential synergies between nuTonomy and Grab that we could decide to explore in the future."

-News of the one-year partnership comes in the same week that Grab announced raising $750 million in a funding round that gives it more ammunition to take on Uber in southeast Asia.
+The partnership ups the ante in the competition between Uber and Grab, which just raised $750 million in a funding round that gives it more ammunition to take on the U.S. firm in southeast Asia.

 Last month, Uber bought self-driving trucks startup Otto and formed a $300 million alliance with Volvo Car Group to develop self-driving cars.

-It launched its self-driving pilot program this month, marking the public unveiling of its secretive work in autonomous vehicles.
+It launched its self-driving pilot programme this month, marking the public unveiling of its secretive work in autonomous vehicles.